Founded in 1841 York St John University has been at the forefront of Higher Education for over 175 years.

 In 1930, 68 years after it opened, Ripon College gained its first female Principal Miss Eva Lett.
 She came to Ripon from Osterberg Physical Training College where she had also been the first female Principal.

 During the Second World War students’ leisure hours at Ripon were dedicated to war work.
-This included knitting, digging for victory, gaining first aid certificates, raising money for the local Spitfire Fund and queueing for the weekly sweet ration.
+This included knitting, digging for victory, gaining first aid certificates, raising money for the local Spitfire Fund and queuing for the weekly sweet ration.
 Following the blitz of 1941 the College hosted 2 sets of bombed-out guests.
 These were 30 students from Hull Training College and 25 babies and nurses.
 Evacuees crowded the local schools providing an increased challenge for the student teachers.

 Despite teaching being a reserved occupation many St John’s students were called up under conscription.
 During the war St Bede College, Durham and Saltley College in Birmingham closed.
 Students from these closed colleges were accommodated at St John’s.